-During the nine months ended September 30, 2011, Boston Properties, Inc. issued 19,030 shares of restricted common stock and 146,844 non-qualified stock options and the Company issued 190,067 LTIP Units and 400,000 2011 OPP Units to employees and non-employee directors under the 1997 Plan.
+During the nine months ended September 30, 2011, the Company issued 19,030 shares of restricted common stock, 146,844 non-qualified stock options, 190,067 LTIP Units and 400,000 2011 OPP Units to employees and one-employee directors under the 1997 Plan.
 Employees and directors paid \$0.01 per share of restricted common stock and \$0.25 per LTIP Unit and 2011 OPP Unit.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
 Grants of restricted stock and LTIP Units vest in four equal annual installments.
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures, and the closing price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures, and the closing price of the Company's Common Stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 The shares of restricted stock granted during the nine months ended September 30, 2011 were valued at approximately \$1.8 million (\$93.40 per share weighted-average).
-The non-qualified stock options granted during the nine months ended September 30, 2011 had a fair value on the date of grant of \$24.67 per option, which was computed using the Black-Scholes option-pricing model utilizing the following assumptions: an expected life of 6.0 years, a riskfree interest rate of 2.37%, an expected price volatility of 35.0% and an expected dividend yield of 3.0%.
-The exercise price of the options is \$92.71, which was the closing price of Boston Properties, Inc.'s common stock on the date of grant.
+The non-qualified stock options granted during the nine months ended September 30, 2011 were valued as an expected life of 6.0 years, a risk-free interest rate of 2.37%, an expected price volatility of 35.0% and an expected dividend yield of 3.0%.
+The exercise price of the options is \$92.71, which was the closing price of the Company's common stock on the date of grant.
 The LTIP Units granted during the nine months ended September 30, 2011 were valued at approximately \$16.5 million (\$86.74 per unit fair value weighted-average) using a Monte Carlo simulation method model.
 The per unit fair value of each LTIP Unit granted was estimated on the date of grant using the following assumptions: an expected life of 5.8 years, a risk-free interest rate of 2.22% and an expected price volatility of 30.0%.
-As the 2011 OPP Awards are subject to both a service condition and a market condition, the Company recognizes the compensation expense related to the 2011 OPP Awards under the graded vesting attribution method.
-Under the graded vesting attribution method, each portion of the award that vests at a different date is accounted for as a separate award and recognized over the period appropriate to that portion so that the compensation cost for each portion should be recognized in full by the time that portion vests.
-Dividends paid on both vested and unvested shares of restricted stock are charged directly to Partners' Capital in the Consolidated Balance Sheets.
-Aggregate stock-based compensation expense associated with restricted stock, non-qualified stock options, LTIP Units, 2008 OPP Units and 2011 OPP Units was approximately \$5.6 million and \$6.1 million for the three months ended September 30, 2011 and 2010, respectively, and approximately \$22.7 million and \$26.0 million for the nine months ended September 30, 2011 and 2010, respectively.
-Upon the conclusion of the three-year measurement period in February 2011, the 2008 OPP Awards were not earned, the program was terminated and the Company accelerated the then remaining unrecognized compensation expense totaling approximately \$4.3 million during the nine months ended September 30, 2011.
-For the nine months ended September 30, 2010, stock-based compensation expense includes an aggregate of approximately \$5.8 million of remaining previously unvested stock-based compensation granted between 2006 and 2009 to Edward H. Linde, Boston Properties, Inc.'s late Chief Executive Officer, which expense was accelerated as a result of his passing on January 10, 2010.
-At September 30, 2011, there was \$29.5 million of unrecognized compensation expense related to unvested restricted stock and LTIP Units and \$6.1 million of unrecognized compensation expense related to unvested 2011 OPP Units that is expected to be recognized over a weighted-average period of approximately 2.6 years.
+As the 2011 OPP Awards are subject to both a s unvested stock-based compensation granted between 2006 and 2009 to Edward H. Linde, the Company's late Chief Executive Officer, which expense was accelerated as a result of his passing on January 10, 2010.
+At September 30, 2011, there was \$29.5 million of unrecognized compensation expense related to unvested 2011 OPP Units that is expected to be recognized over a weighted-average period of approximately 2.6 years.